fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 export default App
 ```

-Content of the file <i>index.js</i> is the same as in previous exercises.
+The content of the file <i>index.js</i> is the same as in previous exercises.

-Find out how to generate random numbers in JavaScript, eg. via a search engine or on [Mozilla Developer Network](https://developer.mozilla.org).
+Find out how to generate random numbers in JavaScript, eg.
+via a search engine or on [Mozilla Developer Network](https://developer.mozilla.org).
 Remember that you can test generating random numbers e.g. straight in the console of your browser.

 Your finished application could look something like this:

 ![random anecdote with next button](../../images/1/18a.png)

-**WARNING** create-react-app will automatically turn your project into a git-repository unless you create your application inside of an existing git repository. **Most likely you do not want each of your projects to be a separate repository**, so simply run the *rm -rf .git* command at the root of your application.
+**WARNING** create-react-app will automatically turn your project into a git-repository unless you create your application inside of an existing git repository.
+**Most likely you do not want each of your projects to be a separate repository**, so simply run the *rm -rf .git* command at the root of your application.

 <h4>1.13*: anecdotes step2</h4>